GabrielMalakias/GabrielMalakias.github.io/_posts/2016-11-17-using-dry-auto-inject-with-rails.md

 end
 {% endhighlight %}

-In this case the class CreateArticle receives a external dependency and call repository method.
+In this case the class CreateArticle receives a external dependency and calls the repository method(#call).
 The class CreateArticle believes that ArticleRepository implements a method #call, it doesn't have any details about repository.
-If you need to change the code implementation, you need to do changes only inside ArticleRepository.
-If you have some tool to inject the dependency automatically, this code can be more uncoupled and the responsability to know who implements, can be delegated to another part of code.
+If you have some tool to inject the dependency automatically, this code can be more uncoupled and the responsability to know where was implemented, can be delegated to another part of code.

 #### Starting

-First, we need to install the development environment.
+We have to install the development environment.
 We will use current stable rails version 5.0.0.1 and ruby 2.3.0.
 If you don't have Ruby and Rails installed, check how install in [RVM][rvm] or [Rbenv][rbenv] sites, it's very simple ;).

 {% highlight bash %}
  ~/projects/ruby  ruby -v